Pwd9000-ML/blog-devto/posts/2022-GitHub-Automate-Terraform-Registry/GitHub-Automate-Terraform-Registry.md

 This initial process is fairly well documented on HashiCorps tutorial on: [How to publish modules to the registry](https://www.terraform.io/registry/modules/publish).
 It is a fairly easy and frictionless process.

-In todays tutorial we are going to focus more on maintaining an existing module and how to automate releasing new versions using **GitHub Actions**.
-We will also look at how we can automate the Terraform and provider version inside the module using a great feature of HitHub called **GitHub Dependabot**.
+In this tutorial we are going to focus more on maintaining an existing module and how to automate releasing new versions using **GitHub Actions**.
+We will also look at how we can automatically update the provider versions (dependencies) used inside of the terraform module using a great feature of GitHub called **Dependabot**.

 ### Dependabot